livewire/livewire/docs/7_event_listeners.md

 # Event Listeners

 Livewire currently offers a handful of directives to make listening to browser events trivial.
-The comon format for all of them is: `wire:[browser event]="[component method]"`.
+The common format for all of them is: `wire:[browser event]="[component method]"`.

-Here are the event directives currently implemented in Livewire:
+Here are some common events you may need to listen for:

 Event | Directive
 --- | ---